Newnham, Bedford: Governance

 Newnham is an unparished area, with all community services under the direct control of Bedford Borough Council.
 Newnham elects two councillors to Bedford Borough Council.

 Economy

-There are a number of shops and services located on Newnham Avenue, including a post office, a supermarket, a pub called The White Horse, and a 24-hour BP Petrol Station and a Marks & Spencer 'Simply Food' store.
+There are a number of shops and services located on Newnham Avenue, including a post office, a supermarket, a pub, petrol station and a food store.
 There are a few more shops located on Wendover Drive, including a hairdressers, and a cafe.
 There are also some smaller independent shops and businesses located in the western section Castle Road neighbourhood.

 The Aspects Leisure Park is situated in Newnham.
-This entertainment complex (located on Newnham Avenue and Barkers Lane) houses Bedford's Cineworld Cinema, a Bingo Hall, a Fitness First Gym, plus a Pizza Hut and a McDonald's restaurant.
+This entertainment complex (located on Newnham Avenue and Barkers Lane) houses a cinema, a Bingo Hall, a fitness gym plus other restaurants.
 It is also the site of Bedford's main fire station and a car dealership.
-Further along Barkers Lane is a small industrial estate, Bedford's marina, a Beefeater restaurant and a Premier Inn.
+Further along Barkers Lane is a small industrial estate, Bedford's Marina.

-There are a number of businesses located on Riverfield Drive, including a large Tesco superstore, a Waitrose supermarket, a Wickes DIY store, an B&M store, a Lidl supermarket and a Harvester family pub and restaurant called The Orchard.

 Education

 Unusually there are no state schools or independent schools in Newnham.
 Most school age children in the area attend a school in nearby Goldington or Castle.